jokkedk/webgrind/README.md

   2. Unzip package to favourite path accessible by webserver.
   3. Load webgrind in browser and start profiling

-See the [Installation page on Google Code](http://code.google.com/p/webgrind/wiki/Installation) for more
+See the [Installation Wiki page](https://github.com/jokkedk/webgrind/wiki/Installation) for more

 Credits
 -------